flyingtext/spacetime/API.md

 ### `/citation/suggest_line` (`POST`)

-Like `/citation/suggest` but processes one line at a time, selecting two or three random words from that line to build the search query.
+Like `/citation/suggest` but processes one line at a time, using the longest words from that line to build the search query.

 **Parameters**